2001: A Space Odyssey (Stanley Kubrick, 68); signed by Keir Dullea.

 Midnight Express (Alan Parker, 78); signed by Oliver Stone.

 Julia Roberts was not yet a star, but so obviously was one, when a crowd of low-level journalists met her in 1988 at a California Pizza Kitchen at Lenox Square Mall to promote her breakthrough film Mystic Pizza.
 This was Julia's home base, you know, and as she had yet to do many films, there was a moment where the interview turned to her personal life and a recent rumored on-set affair she'd had with a much older actor.
 The dalliance ended badly, apparently, because the questions drove Julia to tears.
 I felt bad for her and the incident confirmed my lifelong dislike of celebrity gossip.
 But apparently, Julia didn't hold anything against me, seeing as how I didn't join in in all this falderal--when she signed my poster, she paid me a compliment, too!
 Cool!
-(Now that I look at it, though, was her printing her last name on a dark background a backhanded slap somehow?).
+(Now that I look at it, though, was her printing her last name on a dark background a backhanded slap?).

 O Lucky Man!
 (Lindsey Anderson, 73); signed by Malcolm McDowell.

 Signed by Malcolm McDowell in 2009, right after a screening of Lindsay Anderson's great film at the Walter Reade Theater in Manhattan's Lincoln Center.
 He signed my Time After Time poster AND my copy of The Stanley Kubrick Archives, much to the dismay of his "handler," who seemed annoyed at my triple request, even though we were the only ones in the lobby and McDowell obviously had some down time.
 It was McDowell who clued me in that the handwriting on the poster is Anderson's.
 I happened to have a Lindsay Anderson autograph someone got for me, and when I ran into it again, I realized this was indeed so.
 Is this the only example of a poster with the director's handprint almost literally on it?
 (PS: I sat in the theater with Malcolm to watch the last minutes of O Lucky Man, and as Alan Price's song was playing for the final time, I leaned over to him and whispered "Greatest rock and roll score ever written for the movies."
-He smiled and tapped me on the arm as if to say "Damn right!")
+He smiled and punched me on the arm as if to say "Damn right!")

 School Daze (Spike Lee, 88); signed by Spike Lee.